Learn how to draw a great looking Legs with easy, step-by-step drawing instructions, and video tutorial.

 The knee, hip, and ankle joints are not just hinges, swinging back and forth.
 They allow for twisting, circular, and side to side motions that give us the ability to run, swim, ride a bicycle, and perform other complicated tasks.

 In many cultures throughout history, the leg has been used to describe a person's strength, health, or youthfulness.
-For example, in one biblical romance, a maiden describes her love in this way: "His legs are as pillars of marble, set upon sockets of fine gold"(Song of Solomon 5:15).
 Today, most western cultures consider the tan legs of women to be a symbol of youthful beauty.